 If you can relate to experiencing overwhelming emotions as I do, I’ll give you a few key Psalms to read that will guide you to God in these stormy moments.
 Whether you’re feeling stressed, afraid, angry, guilty, or any other strong emotion, these passages can bring light to your dark moments and help you face your storms with faith that God will work everything in your life into something good.

-Psalm 6: A prayer for gentleness
+Psalm 6: A prayer for kindness

 Try reading this Psalm when your feelings of weakness are overwhelming.
 Read the words to God as a prayer, adding any specific details, needs, or requests from your life.
 Ask him for gentleness, express your weakness to him instead of trying to pull yourself together, and you will find hope even in the midst of difficult times as you see him bring answers to your prayers.